Near Hartwood in Stafford County, Virginia — The American South (Mid-Atlantic)

 Marker series.
 This marker is included in the Virginia Civil War Trails marker series.

 Location.
+38° 24.106′ N, 77° 34.021′ W. Marker is near Hartwood, Virginia, in Stafford County.
+Marker is on Hartwood Church Road 0.2 miles west of Warrenton Road (U.S. 17), on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 50 Hartwood Church Rd, Hartwood VA 22471, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 A different marker also named Hartwood Presbyterian Church (here, next to this marker); Gold Mining in Stafford County (approx. 0.3 miles away); Mt.
 Olive Baptist Church (approx. 3.1 miles away); The Mud March (approx. 3.8 miles away); Fredericksburg Campaign (approx. 3.8 miles away); Civilian Conservation Corps Company 2363 (approx. 3.8 miles away); Hulls Memorial Baptist Church (approx. 5.1 miles away); Milton Snellings (approx. 5.1 miles away).
 Touch for a list and map of all markers in Hartwood.